rubyonracetracks/tutorial-rails-rubymn2/03-02-sponsor_show.md

 * Enter the command "sh testc.sh".
 The new controller test fails because of missing routes.
 (The sponsor objects are not yet provided.)

 #### Test Fixtures and Helper
-* Remove the default sponsor test fixtures (one and two) in test/fixtures/sponsors.yml.
+* In the file test/fixtures/sponsors.yml, replace the original sponsor test fixtures with the following:
-* Add the following lines to the end of the file test/fixtures/sponsors.yml:
 ```
 blessed_buy:
   name: 'Blessed Buy'